-Start phasing out the last of the blood oranges (usually the San Guenielli variety by now), Meyer lemons and other winter based citrus.
-All Fiddleheads are done by the middle of June and we look for fruit and vegetables that absorb sunshine and thrive.
+Start phasing out the last of the blood oranges (usually the Sanguenielli variety is the last available), Meyer lemons and other winter based citrus.
+(Meyer lemons are coming from New Zealand if you don't mind paying airfare.)
+All Fiddleheads are done by the middle of June and we now look for fruit and vegetables that absorb sunshine and thrive.